YANGTZE RIVER CRUISING

 From 01 March 2011 Victoria Cruises will impose a flat service tipping charge to all of their cruise itineraries.
 This new charge will affect our ‘Grand Yangtze’ group tour and the ‘Pure Yangtze’ and ‘Yangtze in Focus' independent packages.

 Passengers will be required to pay this amount on check in on your cruise.
-As this amount is now a component of our advertised tipping amount, the Tipping amount for the 'Grand Yangtze' will be as below for all departures for 2011.
+As this amount is now a component of our advertised tipping amount, the Tipping amount for the 'Grand Yangtze' will be as below for all departures.

 YANGTZE RIVER PLACES OF INTEREST